dotnet/designs/accepted/2021/system-drawing-win-only/system-drawing-win-only.md

 on Unix we'd need to make `libgdiplus` a first-class citizen and ship it as part of the product:

-* `libgdiplus` doesn't ship with all operating systems by default, just like other native libraries we depend on (icu, openssl).
+* `libgdiplus` doesn't ship with all operating systems by default, unlike other native libraries we depend on (icu, openssl).

 * `libgdiplus` is community driven, so a lot of issues/PRs just go stale and are